 RESPECTING HUMAN RIGHTS

-Many people contribute to the production of our garments.
-They work in factories and workshops in various countries, where often human rights risks exist.
-We have recorded our standards and values on protecting human rights in our Supplier Declaration for Social & Environmental Sustainability.
+Many people are involved in producing our clothing.
+They work in factories and workshops in various countries, where there are often risks related to human rights.
+Our values and standards regarding human rights are included in our Supplier Declaration for Social and Environmental Sustainability.

-We focus on addressing the most severe and likely risks first.
-Based on our risk analysis, we have decided to invest our energy first in these four topics:
+We focus on addressing the most severe and likely risks.
+Based on our risk analysis, we have decided to concentrate our efforts on the following four themes:

 - Occupational health & safety